R4y63/R4y63/README.md

 ---

 ## 🎯 Goals
 ### 📌 Short-Term
-- 🔍 Learn Penetration Testing techniques
+- 🔍 Learn advanced Penetration Testing techniques
-- 🧪 Strengthen & apply Digital Forensics knowledge
+- ⚙️ Master exploitation frameworks like Metasploit and Empire
+- 🛠️ Build custom payloads and reverse shells from scratch
+- 🧩 Sharpen CTF skills across Stego, Crypto, and Reverse Engineering
+- 🔐 Deepen network security knowledge and evade defenses like a pro
+- 📚 Prepare for eJPT certification and other entry-level pentest certs
+- 🤖 Automate pentesting tasks with Python and Bash scripting
+- 🕵️ Practice vulnerability research and responsible disclosure

 ### 🧠 Long-Term
 - 🌍 Contribute to open-source infosec tools